hvy/nlp-evaluator/README.md

 * [Apache Maven](https://maven.apache.org) *Tested with Maven 3.3.9*

 ### Installation
-Run the following commands to clone the repository and install the game in the current working directory.
+Run the following commands to clone the repository and install the evaluator in the current working directory.

 ```
 git clone https://github.com/hvy/nlp-evaluator.git